 Fetch vs Telstra TV: who comes out on top?

 There are some subtle differences between Fetch and Telstra TV.
-Firstly, Fetch lets you pause, rewind and record both pay TV and free-to-air channels, whereas the Telstra Box only has these features on free-to-air channels.
-Fetch also has a 1TB storage capacity, against Telstra TV’s 500GB for recorded storage.
+Firstly, Fetch lets you pause, rewind and record both pay TV and free-to-air channels, whereas the Telstra Box only has the ability to pause, rewind and fast-forward.
+Fetch also has a 1TB storage capacity, whereas the Telstra TV has no internal storage, lacking the ability to record.

 Price-wise, Telstra TV comes out at $9 per month if you opt to bundle on a 24-month Telstra plan, or $216 outright.
 Ordering Telstra TV with a Telstra NBN plan will also get you a month of Foxtel Now for free, so you can stream stuff like Game of Thrones, Chernobyl and Watchmen.